 Students wishing to file a complaint about a course grade, or a grade received for a particular piece of work in a course, should first attempt to resolve the matter through discussion with the instructor.
-If the issue cannot be satisfactorily resolved between student and instructor, the student may specify in writing the basis for the complaint and request a review by the program's chair.
+If the issue cannot be satisfactorily resolved between student and instructor, the student may specify in writing via the Grade Appeal Form the basis for the complaint and request a review by the program's chair.
 A written complaint about a grade for work completed while the course is in progress must be submitted to the program's chair no later than two weeks after notification of the grade.
 A student must submit a written complaint about a final course grade to the program's chair no later than four weeks after the end of the exam period for that semester.

 A student who wishes to appeal the decision of the department should appeal in writing to the office of the dean of the faculty offering the course.
 Written notification of the action taken by either the chair or by the dean will be sent to the student within four weeks of the filing of the appeal, excluding those weeks in which classes are not in regular session.

 All appeals, at the department and the decanal level, should contain the following information:

 - The course number and section, semester, and instructor’s name